-6.3 Peak calling with R / Bioconductor
+7.4 Peak calling with R / Bioconductor (advanced)

 The following illustrates basic ChIP-seq work flow components in R. It is likely that these would be used either in an exploratory way, or as foundations for developing work flows tailored to particular ChIP experiments.
+We work through this section by developing functions for different parts of the work flow.
+Functions are applied to examples in an exercise at the end of this section.